Vitamin B12 Guide 2026: Which Form & Dose You Need

 The explanation is absorption.
 Oral B12 absorption happens through two mechanisms: intrinsic factor-mediated active transport (which saturates at about 1.5mcg per meal) and passive diffusion across the intestinal wall (which absorbs roughly 1–2% of the oral dose).
 So from a 1,000mcg tablet, you might absorb 1.5mcg via intrinsic factor plus about 10–20mcg via passive diffusion — totaling roughly 12–22mcg.
 That’s why effective doses need to be much higher than the RDA.

 - Active deficiency correction: 1,000–2,000mcg/day sublingual methylcobalamin for 4–8 weeks.
-A 2003 study in Blood (Kuzminski et al.) demonstrated that high-dose oral B12 was as effective as intramuscular injections for correcting deficiency in most patients, provided the dose was adequate.
+A 2003 study in Blood (Kuzminski et al.) demonstrated that high-dose oral B12 was as effective as intramuscular injections for correcting deficiency in most patients.
+Strong evidence

 - Ongoing maintenance (at-risk groups): 250–500mcg/day sublingual or oral methylcobalamin.
 This comfortably maintains serum levels in vegans, older adults, and metformin users.